Plus Breathing

 -

-Difficulty breathing during normal activities
+Difficulty breathing during normal activities, especially when the diagnosis is uncertain.

 -